gindemit/unity-wrapper-vorbis/README.md

 #endif()
 ```
 I have no idea why vorbis plugin developers include the vorbisenc.c file only for Windows.
+The code above will include the vorbisenc.c file to the Vorbis library.

 **Build on MacOS for iOS operating system**: